wp-plugins/thumbs-rating/readme.txt

 I needed a simple and light plugin to add Thumbs Rating, I couldn't find any so I built my own.

 This plugin allows you to add a thumb up/down rating to your content.
-You can set it up to show anywhere you want, check out the Installation tab.
+You can set it up to show anywhere you want, check out the Installation instructions.

 The output is very basic, no images, no fonts, no fancy CSS.
 Customize the ouput overriding the CSS classes in your __style.css__ file.